 - 1. The report dealing with the matter upon which the decision is needed, will be sent to the relevant Cabinet member.
 If the Cabinet member is to make a key decision, he/she will not make the decision until at least five clear days after receipt of that report. - 2.
-On the giving of a report to the Cabinet member, the person who prepared the report will give a copy of it to the chairman of every relevant Policy Overview Committee and the Executive Scrutiny Committee as soon as reasonably practicable, and make it publicly available at the same time. - 3.
+On the giving of a report to the Cabinet member, the person who prepared the report will give a copy of it to the chairman of every Select Committee as soon as reasonably practicable, and make it publicly available at the same time. - 3.
 A decision is then made by the Cabinet member.
 The Head of Democratic Services will be instructed to prepare a record of the decision, reasons for it and any alternative options considered and rejected.
 The decision will be published as soon as reasonably practicable.
 Therefore, the provisions of Rules 7 and 8 of the Access to Information Procedure Rules (inspection of documents after meetings) will also apply to the making of decisions by individual members of the Cabinet.
 This does not require the disclosure of exempt or confidential information. - 4.
 There is a right for a key decision made by an individual Cabinet member to be called-in.
-If this right is exercised, paragraph 16 of the Policy Overview, Scrutiny and Select Committee Procedure Rules which are in Part 4 of the Constitution will apply.
+If this right is exercised, paragraph 16 of the Select Committee Procedure Rules which are in Part 4 of the Constitution will apply.